Dayfive5/PIR-Encrypted-DNS/notebooks/README.md

 <br/>

 - *4th-packet* -- my python code to reproduce the histogram of the 4th TLS record length
-- *domain-length* --my python code to reproduce the histogram of the first-party domain length
+- *Domain length* --my python code to reproduce the histogram of the first-party domain length
-- *comparison* --my python code to compare the two histograms and compute their entropy
+- *Comparison* --my python code to compare the two histograms and compute their entropy
 <br/>
 <br/>
 All of my work is commented in the notebooks.